dmansour2000/RickAndMortyAPIUIKitWithSwiftUI/README.md

 ### Features
 - Character Listing: Browse through a comprehensive list of Rick and Morty characters, including their names, species, and images.
+- Pagination: Pagination on the character listing and loading 20 characters at a time.
 - Filtering: Filter characters based on their status (Alive, Dead, Unknown).
 - Character Detail: View details about individual characters, including their names, statuses, species, genders, locations and images.